mrmichaelque/Case-Mgmt-Solution/README.md

 ## Overview
 - This repository contains a Case Management System built using the Power Platform from Microsoft.
-- The Power Platform is a suite of applications, connectors, and a data platform designed to empower developers and business users to rapidly create and deploy applications.
+- The Power Platform is a suite of applications, connectors, and a data platform designed to empower developers and business users to rapidly create and deploy applications with little to no code.
 - This Case Management System aims to streamline the process of managing cases, such as customer inquiries, support tickets, or any other type of case-based workflow.

 ## Features